-The San Francisco Municipal Transportation Agency (SFMTA) releases the following upcoming event-related traffic and transit impacts for this weekend, from Friday, August 26 through Sunday, August 28, 2016.
+The San Francisco Municipal Transportation Agency (SFMTA) releases the following upcoming event-related traffic and transit impacts for this weekend, Friday, February 24 through Sunday, February 26, 2017.
 Anyone traveling in San Francisco can check www.sfmta.com or call 311 to find out which of the 83 Muni lines will get them where they want to go.
 All road users are encouraged to be aware, share the roadway and to follow all rules to ensure everyone’s safety.
 Whether you are riding Muni, taking a taxi, walking, riding a bike or driving, please remain vigilant to keep everyone safe.
 If you see suspicious activity, please report it.

 For details of Muni re-routes, please visit http://www.sfmta.com/news/alerts.
 This website will be updated when it is closer to the event date.

 Friday, February 24: The Critical Mass bicycle ride will begin at Justin Herman Plaza at 6 p.m.

 There will be heavy traffic in the area.
 Motorists are advised to allow extra travel time.

 Asian Art Museum Gala

 Saturday, March 2: The Asian Art Museum Gala will take place from 6:30 to 11 p.m. in the Museum and on Fulton Street between Larkin and Hyde streets.

 February 25 through Saturday, March 4: A street closure of Fulton Street between Larkin and Hyde streets will be required from 6 p.m., Saturday, February 25 through 9 p.m., Saturday, March 4.

 There will be no impact on Muni service.